wink-run/.github/profile/README.md

 5. [ ] Collecting content from non-browser channels through a chatbot.
 6. [ ] Optimization of AI summarization and categorization capabilities.
 7. [ ] Support exporting content to note-taking software such as Notion.
+8. [ ] The content within a topic can be summarized, merged, and deduplicated to create a content navigation system.
+9. [ ] Integrate with Free AI Providers (Bard, ChatGPT) through Page Binding.

 #### Planned features:

 1. [ ] Intelligent synchronization to the cloud.
 2. [ ] Intelligent topic-based recommendations for your interests.
 3. [ ] One-click access to high-value content.
+4. [ ] Agent that Automatically Collects, Organizes, and Summarizes Information Based on Topic

 Welcome to download and try it out if you're interested, or join us in improving it together.